USPTO/USPTO-DS-Theme/README.md

 We welcome your [feedback](https://github.com/USPTO/USPTO-DS-Theme/issues) on this design library!

 - Supporting an older and/or legacy application?
 Take a look at version 1.x of our [UI Design Library](https://github.com/USPTO/designpatterns).
 - Looking for UX tools and assets to support software development?
-Check out our UX [resources site](https://github.com/USPTO/USPTO-DS-for-Designers) - Coming soon.
+Check out our UX [resources site](https://github.com/USPTO/USPTO-DS-for-Designers)

 ## Installing
 Install the project's dependencies with: